vmware/concord-bft/README.md

 For a real-life integration example, please take a look at [Project Concord](https://github.com/vmware/concord), a highly scalable and energy-efficient distributed trust infrastructure for consensus and smart contract execution.

-Start with example usage here: https://github.com/vmware/concord-bft/tree/master/examples
+Start with example usage [here](https://github.com/vmware/concord-bft/tree/master/examples).

 ## Documentation